Jacqui McQueen: King of Hearts

 In September 2010, it was announced that actor Darren Day had been cast as new character Danny Houston, described as a gangster who would "spell trouble for Jacqui".
 Danny takes a shine to Jacqui and they share a couple of dates; during an interview Day brands Danny's attraction to Danny being down to her feisty manner adding: "Jacqui stands up to him, and even though he's not used to it, I think he likes it.
 He's quite intrigued by the fact that she's so feisty and he likes that edginess about her."

 It was later revealed that a special late night episode had been commissioned which would feature Jacqui.
 The storyline was described as "sinister" and would involve Danny and returnee Kathleen McQueen (Alison Burrows), as they rig a game of poker with dramatic consequences.
-Of her involvement in the episode Cooper stated: "I was really chuffed and felt very flattered and privileged to be given the opportunity to do so much."
+Of her involvement in the episode, Cooper said, "I was really chuffed and felt very flattered and privileged to be given the opportunity to do so much."

-On-screen the storyline involves Kathleen blackmailing the McQueens for money, threatening to reveal their roles in Calvin's murder.
-Kathleen is described as Jacqui's "worst enemy", of this Cooper stated: "She hates her with a passion - her worst enemy ever has been dragged back!
+The storyline involves Kathleen blackmailing the McQueens for money, threatening to reveal their roles in Calvin's murder.
+Kathleen is described as Jacqui's "worst enemy", with Cooper explaining that Jacqui hates Kathleen "with a passion - her worst enemy ever has been dragged back!
 It's funny and comedic at times, but then it can get deadly serious."
 Although she knows the risks of crossing Danny, she tries to fix the poker game; of this Cooper comments that "It's pure desperation" on Jacqui's behalf.
 When Danny exposes her, he threatens her with Rhys' life, stating if she does not sleep with him, he will kill Rhys.
 In a turn of events Jacqui turns him down.
 Cooper defends Jacqui's actions stating that she is a "bright girl" and adding "She doesn't want to sleep with him and also she knows he's not going to drop Rhys in front of so many people.
 So when he says it, she considers her options, weighs them up."

-Jacqui faces more horror from Danny when she is threatened at knifepoint to strip for him, scared for her life she complies.
-Speaking of Jacqui's sudden change of heart, Cooper states: "He pulls out a knife.
+Jacqui faces more horror from Danny when she is threatened at knifepoint to strip for him; scared for her life, she complies.
+Speaking of Jacqui's sudden change of heart, Cooper explains, "He pulls out a knife.
 That changes the situation - the dynamic changes immediately.
 He could do something really horrible to her - it's not necessarily about killing someone, he could slash her face or anything.
 In a situation like that, your mind plays tricks as you wonder what someone could do to you."
 Cooper has spoken of her feelings of responsibility to portray it correctly and stated "I wanted to show how horrendous it was for Jacqui.
 She wonders whether she could die like this - all to protect her family…"